ten7/contractor.ten7.com/README.md

     *   Fill out a TEN7 independent contractor agreement and a W9 using Hellosign
     *   Set up Gusto, so we can pay you
     *   Fill out the Know Your Team ice breaker -- the team will learn about you, and vice versa
-    *   Log in to Slack, add your profile photo so we know who you are, and say hi! 👋🏻
+    *   Log in to Slack and add your profile photo and your personal pronouns in parentheses next to your "full name," so we know who you are.
+Then say hi! 👋🏻
 *   In the meantime, we will get you set up with...
     *   An employee number
     *   Your new ten7.com email address